rhiday/Zipli-v3/docs/screenshot-automation.md

 ### Branch Isolation

 - All work done in `feature/automated-screenshots` branch
-- No impact on main Lokalise integration
+- No impact on main translation system
 - Easy to test and rollback

 ### Progressive Testing